CartoDB/research-public/geopython25-workshop/materials/README.md

   - One-hot-encode the categorical columns to get their indicator matrix
   - Weight each column by the inverse of the square root of its probability, given by the number of ones in each column (Ns) divided by the number of observations (N)
   - Center the columns
-- For ordinal variables we can choose from different encoding methods and by apply the correspoding weight:
+- For ordinal variables we can choose from different encoding methods:
   - Categorical encoding: ordinal variables are hot-encoded and the columns of the resulting indicator matrix are then weighted and centered as in the FAMD method
   - Numerical encoding: ordinal variables are treated as numerical variables

-This procedure is not available yet as a Workflows component, and therefore we have to include it in our workflow using a [`Call Procedure`](https://docs.carto.com/carto-user-manual/workflows/components/custom#call-procedure) component:
+This procedure is not available yet as a Workflows component, and therefore we have to include it in our workflow using two [`Call Procedure`](https://docs.carto.com/carto-user-manual/workflows/components/custom#call-procedure) components, where we copy and paste the following SQL code:

 ```sql
 /*==================== BUILD_PCAMIX_DATA  ====================*/